EdwinVW/dapr-workshop/Assignment03/step-by-step.md

 Once you have removed it, you need to start it again with the `docker run` command shown at the beginning of this step.

-> For your convenience, the `src/infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop.
-You can use the `src/infrastructure/rabbitmq/start-rabbitmq.ps1` script to start the RabbitMQ container.
+> For your convenience, the `src/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop.
+You can use the `src/Infrastructure/rabbitmq/start-rabbitmq.ps1` script to start the RabbitMQ container.
 >
-> If you don't mind starting all the infrastructural containers at once (also for assignments to come), you can also use the `src/infrastructure/start-all.ps1` script.
+> If you don't mind starting all the infrastructural containers at once (also for assignments to come), you can also use the `src/Infrastructure/start-all.ps1` script.

 ## Step 2: Configure the pub/sub component

-Until now, you have been using the Dapr components that are installed by default when you install Dapr on a machine.
+Until now, you have been using the Dapr components that are installed by default when you install Dapr on your machine.
 These are a state management component and a pub/sub component.
 They both use the Redis server that is also installed by default.
-These components are installed in the folder `%USERPROFILE%\.dapr\components` on Windows and `$HOME/.dapr/components` on Linux or Mac.
+The components are installed in the folder `%USERPROFILE%\.dapr\components` on Windows and `$HOME/.dapr/components` on Linux or Mac.

-Because you need to change the message-broker from Redis to RabbitMQ, you will create a separate folder with the component configuration files and use this folder when starting the services using the Dapr CLI.
+Because you need to change the message broker from Redis to RabbitMQ, you will create a separate folder with the component configuration files and use this folder when starting the services using the Dapr CLI.
 You can specify which folder to use on the command-line with the `--components-path` flag.

 1. Create a new folder `src/dapr/components`.